Meet La Jeunesse Youth Orchestra

 photo courtesy Laurie Mitchell

 Laurie Mitchell studied music at the University of Western Ontario and received her M.A. from the University of Toronto.
 She studied Suzuki pedagogy at Suzuki Institutes in the U.S. and Japan.
 She has been String Director for the La Jeunesse Youth Orchestra since its inception and has been Principal Second Violin with the Northumberland Orchestra for 14 years.
 As well, Laurie is a Special Education and Music teacher for the Kawartha Pine Ridge District School Board; she has a large studio of violin students of all ages; she serves on the Suzuki Association of Ontario board and, she is founder and co-director or Durham Music Camp.

-Marie Narini, double bass
+Marie Narini, President, double bass